-The effects on supply chains when organisations need to diversify
+The effects on supply chains when organizations need to diversify

 We have identified that managing your supply chain

-in the current climate is critical to your organisation’s future but for many organisations, it hasn’t stopped there.
+in the current climate is critical to your organization’s future but for many organizations, it hasn’t stopped there.

-The negative impact of global events on an organisation’s financial position or reputation is potentially huge, even devastating, but many organisations are seizing the initiative and stepping up to manufacture much needed new items.
+The negative impact of global events on an organization’s financial position or reputation is potentially huge, even devastating, but many organizations are seizing the initiative and stepping up to manufacture much needed new items.

 It is clear that, in unprecedented times such as these, some businesses are better set-up for change than others.
 Huge international companies such as Dyson